 Personality

-American Staffordshire Terrier is generally playful and docile Staff shows affection to strangers in the presence of its owners.
-American Staffordshire Terriers are smart and good-natured dogs who want to be your best buddy.
-This breed is nobody’s lap dog, but they can be playful and adventurous companions.
-Staffys are strong-willed so whoever is in charge of training will need to be calm and patient with this breed.
+American Staffordshire Terrier is generally playful, and docile Staff shows affection to strangers in the presence of its owners.
+American Staffordshire Terriers are intelligent and good-natured dogs who want to be your best buddy.
+This breed is nobody lapdog, but they can be playful and adventurous companions.
+Staff are strong-willed, so whoever is in charge of training will need to be calm and patient with this breed.

 Temperament

-The American Staffordshire Terrier is a strong dog whose intelligence and athletic build make him suitable for numerous dog sports including agility, confirmation and tracking.
-The Am Staff is a courageous, loyal, and intelligent watchdog that thrives on human interaction.
-The Am Staff has a bit of a stubborn streak and is also a clown at heart, so early and consistent obedience and socialization training with a firm, but gentle hand is key.
-The Amstaff is an extremely courageous and intelligent guard dog that is very full of life and character.
-Over the past 50 years, careful breeding has produced this friendly, trustworthy dog who is an especially good dog for children.
+The American Staffordshire Terrier is a strong dog whose intelligence and athletic build make him suitable for numerous dog sports, including agility, confirmation, and tracking.
+The American Staffordshire is a courageous, loyal, and intelligent watchdog that thrives on human interaction.
+He has a few stubborn streaks and is also a clown of heart, so early and consistent obedience and socialization training with a firm but gentle hand is critical.
+He is a highly courageous and intelligent guard dog that is full of life and character.
+Over the past 50 years, careful breeding has produced this friendly, trustworthy dog who is a perfect dog for children.

 Activity Requirements